andrasq/node-restiq/Readme.md

 --------

 An web service responds to requests sent to pathname-like addresses ("routes").
-The server looks up the computation associated with the route, runs it, and returns the generated response.
+The server extracts the request parameters, looks up the computation associated with the route, runs it, and returns the generated response.

+Parameters can be embedded in the request path itself (path parameters), appended to the path in HTTP query string format (a `?` followed by '&'-separated name=value pairs, eg `?a=1&b=2`), or be in the request body in HTTP query string format or some other serialization format eg JSON or BSON.
+Restic knows about path params and on-path and in-body HTTP query params.

 The computation is composed of a series of steps (the "middleware stack"), each step a function taking a request, a response, and a callback to call to